Program Overview

 How can I find out more about the program?

-All information seminars will be held on the Mount Laurel Campus, in the Health Sciences Center, room 317.
+Information seminars are held virtually and on the Mount Laurel Campus in the Health Sciences Center throughout the year.
+Attendance at an information session within the calendar year of the application deadline is mandatory.
+Registration for the information sessions is required.
 Please check the RCBC event calendar for additional upcoming information session information.

 I've had my dental x-ray license for many years.
 Do I still have to take DHY 120 Dental Radiology?